DNS Park: Set up G Suite MX records

 - Enter @ in the Mail Domain field.

-- Enter 3600 in the TTL field.
+- Leave the default value of 3600 in the TTL (time to live) field.

-- Enter 1 in the Order field.
+- Enter a priority of 1 in the Order field.

 - Enter ASPMX.L.GOOGLE.COM in the Mail Server field.

-- Click Update.
+- Click Update All.

-If you need to verify your domain, repeat the steps above to add the unique MX verification record provided by the G Suite setup wizard.
+If you need to verify your domain, repeat the steps above to add the unique MX verification record provided by the G Suite Setup Wizard.
 Copy the entire record (ends in mx-verification.google.com) and paste it into the Value/Answer/Destination/Target column.
-Make sure this record's priority is set to Low or with a number of 15 or greater.
+Make sure the record's priority is set to Low or to 15 or greater.

-Skip this step if you've already verified by another method (like TXT record, HTML file, or meta tag).
-This MX record verifies your domain.
+Skip this step if you already verified by another method (such as TXT record, HTML file, or meta tag).